How far ahead is your demand planning for warehouses?

 Another method for improving inventory accuracy and allocation is first-in-first-out (FIFO).
 This method cuts wasted products, space, and costs.
 You'll avoid hanging on to products past their expiration dates, which nullifies sales.

-Warehouse inventory can face negative impacts from a variety of challenges such as labor shortages, supply chain shortages, and fulfillment errors.
+Warehouse inventory can face harmful impacts from various challenges such as labor shortages, supply chain shortages, and fulfillment errors.
 You must devise a strategy with your software tools to track these issues continuously in real-time.
 The more you stay updated on real-time internal and external logistics, the stronger your operation will be.

-Fulfillment errors can occur for a number of reasons such as:
+Fulfillment errors can occur for several reasons, such as:

 - Poor communication between the warehouse and sales team